 After the cutting of the cake, the newlywed couple performed their first dance to another special song, “Sofias Brudvals.”

 On 19 April 2016, the Duke and Duchess of Värmland welcomed their first child, Prince Alexander.
 A little over a year later, on 31 August 2017, the couple’s second son, Prince Gabriel was born.
-Today, they mark five years of marriage while they while their children are popular members of Sweden’s Royal Family.
+Their third son, Prince Julian, was born on 26 March 2021.